 - Students must be present, prompt and prepared to meet the clinical objectives.
 If unprepared, the student may be dismissed from the clinical area and therefore unable to meet clinical objectives for the day's clinical experience.
 This is considered a clinical absence and will require clinical make up.
 (Please see Clinical Make Up Policy) - If absent, the student is required to notify the clinical agency at least 1 (one) hour prior to the assigned clinical time or follow the clinical instructor's guidelines. - The student must meet the clinical objectives of the course and earn a satisfactory rating in all areas of the clinical evaluation tool.
+For more information about clinical evaluations related to grading, please refer to Clinical Evaluation Grading Policies.

+^{}readmission to the program is not guaranteed.

-For more information about clinical evaluations related to grading, please refer to Clinical Evaluation Grading Policies. - Students admitted into the Practical Nurse Certificate Program are subject to an annual CORI check.
+- Students admitted into the Practical Nurse Certificate Program are subject to an annual CORI check.
 (Criminal Offender Record Information).
 The school, because of this requirement, may not be able to guarantee clinical placement for all students admitted to the program.
-If a negative CORI is returned, then the student may not continue in the program. - Current CPR certification (Health Care Provider, AHA or ARC) is required for enrollment in all nursing courses. - Health Forms are required prior to the start of the program.
+If a negative CORI is returned, then the student may not continue in the program. - Current CPR certification (Health Care Provider, AHA or ARC) as well as proof of all required vaccinations and immunizations are required for enrollment in all nursing courses. - Health Forms are required prior to the start of the program.
 Each student has the responsibility to maintain updated CPR and Immunizations records.
 Each student must submit this updated information to the Program Chair or Clinical Coordinator annually.